microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 * `virtual` means exactly and only "this is a new virtual function."
 * `override` means exactly and only "this is a non-final overrider."
 * `final` means exactly and only "this is a final overrider."

+##### Office.All

+Adding `virtual` on overrides is purely a style choice.
+Teams are free to add it or not add it.
+Note that C++/CLI requires using both virtual and override on overriden declarations.

 ##### Example, bad